xani-dev/python-3-exercises/Assignments.md

 Invalid mileage:  32.13
 ```

 # Ex.
 2 Total Gym Visits
 A gym has a weekly process that creates a CSV file for all the gym members.
-The CSV file contains the member name and a
+This file indicates if a member has checked
-1 if they have visited the gym, else a 0 for every day of the week:
+into the gym for each day of the week.

+Example file:
 ```
 Name, S, M, T, W, Th, F, S
 Alice, 1, 1, 0, 0, 1, 0, 1